pnesfield/Wiping-and-Imaging-Computers/README.md

 Wiping and Imaging Computers
 ============================
 This series of youtube videos show how to
-1. Wipe disks using the hardware erase functions to erase or wipe a disk
+1. Wipe disks using the hardware secure erase functions, (part of the SATA disk functions), to secure erase or wipe a disk
+2. Create a Linux image to boot into Pre-Execution Environment using chroot (Part18), add a script to manage hdparm to erase a disk (Part15, 16 and 17)
+3. Erase eMMC and NVME disks using SATA commands (Parts 45 and 46)
+4. Write a Splash screen after erasure, so when a disk boots it dispays a message such as "Erased on dd/mm/yy using xxx" (Part 21)
-2. Create reference Windows 10/11 images on hyper-V, capture and deploy them
+5. Create reference Windows 10/11 images on hyper-V, capture and deploy them (Part 31)
-3. Setup an infrastructure in Linux (ISC dhcp, tftp, nginx, samba) to network boot into Windows Pre-Execution Environment using PXELinux, Grub and iPXE
+6. Setup an infrastructure in Linux (ISC dhcp, tftp, nginx, samba) to network boot into Windows Pre-Execution Environment using PXELinux for Legacy, Grub and iPXE for UEFI
-4. Setup a Boot system with Proxy DHCP using DNSMASQ - usable on the office LAN
+7. Setup a Boot system with Proxy DHCP using DNSMASQ - usable on the office LAN (Part 23-bis)
-5. Setup the boot server to provide internet service to the install environment for Windows Update and Drivers
+8. Setup the boot server to provide internet service to the install environment for Windows Update and Drivers
-6. Extract a boot.wim file for WinPE from the Recovery Environment
+9. Extract a boot.wim file for WinPE from the Recovery Environment
-7. Use Wifi in WinPE
+10. Use Wifi in WinPE
-8. Modify boot.wim startnet.cmd to display a menu in WinPE
+11. Modify boot.wim startnet.cmd to display a menu in WinPE
-9. Adding Drivers, Powershell to boot.wim
+12. Adding Drivers, Powershell to boot.wim
-10. Create USBs with Diskpart to boot into PXE using PXELinux and Grub
+13. Create USBs with Diskpart to boot into PXE using PXELinux and Grub
-11. Use Network Share (Samba) to install reference images
+14. Use Network Share (Samba) to install reference images
-12. Check if a disk has been wiped by reading track 0
+15. Check if a disk has been wiped by reading track 0
-13. Write a Splash screen to a disc after a wipe
-14. Send wiped / imaged data to a inventory management system
+16. Send wiped / imaged data to a inventory management system

 Files that are used and described in:
 YouTube [Channel]( https://www.youtube.com/playlist?list=PLva258t-0AhzxRBGW-IaGmlmDIgnmjdft)